AdityaKharga08/StockPredictorAI/README.md

 # StockPredictorAI
-Predicting whether to Buy or Sell stocks using AI
+Predicting whether to Buy, Hold or Sell stocks using AI